 The most common cause of this issue is that the SQL Server Agent service is not running.
 This service is responsible for running jobs like the maintenance plan.
 To verify that the SQL Server Agent is running open the Services control panel application and locate SQL Server Agent (COMSENSESQL2016) as seen in the screenshot below:

 The SQL Server Agent (COMSENSESQL2008) service should be running and set to Automatic startup.
-If the agent is not running, right click and choose Start.
+In case of agent not running, right click and choose Start.
 The agent should start up and the maintenance plan should run later that night.

 The second most common cause of a failed backup is a lack of disk space on the backup drive.
 The maintenance plan is designed to keep only 48 hours worth of backup files.
 If you find more than this in the backup location, there may be a security issue preventing the service from cleaning up old files.
 Please contact support if this is the case.
 The location of your last backup can be found in Advantage under Help > About Comsense Advantage.

-If the two causes above do not seem to be the source of the issue, please contact Comsense support to investigate.
+If the two causes above does not seem to be the source of the issue, please contact Comsense support to investigate.